Homecoming ‘Week’ in Review

 By Gabrielle Carik

-The week of Oct.
-12 brought an array of festivities and school spirit as the third annual Homecoming came to North Central.
+Third annual NCU Homecoming 2019 brought an array of festivities and school spirit came to North Central.
 Homecoming at North Central consists of NCU’s Got Talent, The Social, a tailgate before the homecoming soccer and volleyball games, and the Royal Court Competition.

 The annual NCU’s Got Talent was hosted Friday night in the Lindquist Sanctuary with a total of eight acts including a spoken word and an original monologue.
 This year, rather than having alumni compete as well, all the contestants were current students.
 Taking first place, Sophomore Social Work major Arianna Durden wowed the judges with her original spoken word.